-On September 2015, I have traveled to my aunt living in Greece.
+On September 2015, I have traveled to my better half aunt living in Greece.
 For sure, I have decided to make a road trip instead of taking a plane.
 I love to drive, especially through wilderness and mountains.
 Preferable long distance so for me the decision was obvious… Starting from Poland I was heading through Czech Republic, Slovakia and all countries of old Yugoslavia.
 I was driving across Europe many times but truly that trip was the best one.
 So many beautiful landscapes, wild roads I have chosen and great people I have met around.

 Just a history view … The six constituent republics that made up in the history the Republic of Yugoslavia were the Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, and Slovenia.
 Serbia contained two Socialist Autonomous Provinces, Vojvodina and Kosovo, which after 1974 were largely equal to the other members of the federation.
 After an economic and political crisis in the 1980s and the rise of nationalism, Yugoslavia broke up along its republics’ borders, at first into five countries, leading to the Yugoslav Wars.
 From 1993 to 2017, the International Criminal Tribunal for the former Yugoslavia tried political and military leaders from the former Yugoslavia for war crimes, genocide and other crimes.